Restless Multi-Armed Bandits under Exogenous Global Markov Process

-Let $i_t^*$ be the arm with the highest expected value at time $t$, i.e., $i_t^* \triangleq \arg \max_i V_{s_t}^i$, and let $\phi(t)\in\left\{1, 2, ..., N\right\}$ be a selection rule indicating which arm is chosen to be played at time~$t$, which is a mapping from the observed history of the process to $\mathcal{N}$.
-The expected regret of policy $\phi$ is defined as: \beq \mathbb{E}_{\phi}[r(t)]= \mathbb{E}_{\phi}\bigg[\sum \limits_{n=1}^{t} \sum \limits_{i:V_{s_n}^i < V_{s_n}^*} (x^{i^*_n}_{s_n}(n) - x^i_{s_n}(n))\mathbbm{1}_{\{I_n=i\}}\bigg]. \eeq The objective is to find a policy that minimizes the growth rate of the regret with time (this notion of regret is similar to the “regret against arbitrary strategies” introduced in Section 8 of \cite{auer2002nonstochastic} and in \cite{garivier2011upper} for the non-stochastic bandit problem).
-We note that, in this paper, the regret is not defined with respect to the best arm on average, but with respect to the best arm at each step according to the global state, which is a stronger regret.
+Let $V_{s_t}^i(t)$ denote the value of arm $i$ at time $t$, let $i_t^*$ be the arm with the highest expected value at time $t$, i.e., $i_t^* \triangleq \arg \max_i V_{s_t}^i(t)$, and let $\phi(t)\in\left\{1, 2, ..., N\right\}$ be a selection rule indicating which arm is chosen to be played at time~$t$, which is a mapping from the observed history of the process to $\mathcal{N}$.
+Denote The expected regret of policy $\phi$ is defined as: \beq \mathbb{E}_{\phi}[r(t)]= \mathbb{E}_{\phi}\bigg[\sum \limits_{n=1}^{t} \sum \limits_{i\in V_{\text{e}}(n)} (x^{i^*_n}_{s_n}(n) - x^i_{s_n}(n))\mathbbm{1}_{\{\phi(n)=i\}}\bigg], \eeq where hereafter $\mathbbm{1}_{\{A\}}$ denotes an indicator of an event $A$.
+The objective is to find a policy that minimizes the growth rate of the regret with time (this notion of regret is similar to the “regret against arbitrary strategies” introduced in Section 8 of \cite{auer2002nonstochastic} and in \cite{garivier2011upper} for the non-stochastic bandit problem).
+We note that, in this paper, the regret is not defined with respect to the best arm on average (e.g., as in RMAB models in \cite{tekin2012online,liu2013learning,gafni2020learning}), but with respect to the best arm at each step according to the instantaneous global state, which is a stronger regret.